Dynnma/java-api-assessment/VehicleRentalREADME.md

         "reservationEndDateTime": "2024-04-21T12:00:00"
     }

-Response: Returns a 201 (Created response) if the vehicleRental was created successfully.
+Error handling: Returns a `400 Bad Request` error if the request is invalid.
+One common reason is if the reservationStartDateTime is later than the reservationEndDateTime.

+Expected Response: Returns the status code `201 Created` if the vehicle rental(s) were created successfully.
+The response body will include the full details of the newly created rental(s), including a unique reservationId for each as illustrated below.

 Response Body: